TomasHubelbauer/ios-photos-metadata/README.md

 Find the largest chunk that will not get corrupted by iOS.

-Replace `String.fromCharCode` with something else when it starts failing because the spread arguments to it are too many.
-Probably a look which does that for chunks of maximal accepted length and then just concatenates the intermediate results will be enough.

 Cross-reference or merge with the `ios-photos-metadata` repository.

 Use `a[download]` when iOS 13 is out and it is supported in Safari.